Sarain Fox

 Sarain Fox is a Canadian Anishinaabe activist, broadcaster and filmmaker.
 She is most noted for her 2020 documentary film Inendi, for which she received a Canadian Screen Award nomination for Best Host or Interviewer in a News or Information Program or Series at the 9th Canadian Screen Awards in 2021.

-A member of the Batchewana First Nation of Ojibways from near Sault Ste.
-Marie, Ontario, she has also been host of the Viceland/APTN documentary series Rise, and cohost of APTN's documentary series Future History.
+She has also been host of the Viceland/APTN documentary series Rise, and cohost of APTN's documentary series Future History.

+In 2021 she directed Giiwewizh, a series of short documentaries about indigenous musicians which premiered at the International Indigenous Music Summit.

+In 2023 she hosted Indigiqueer, a special about LGBT First Nations people, for Citytv's VeraCity documentary series, for which she won the Canadian Screen Award for Best Host or Interviewer in a News or Information Program or Series at the 12th Canadian Screen Awards in 2024.